valentine-alia/valentine-alia.github.io/_pages/index.md

 Hello!
 I'm Alia Valentine.

 I'm a first year Ph.D. student at the [Cornell Center for Applied Mathematics](https://www.cam.cornell.edu/cam).

-I'm interested in a wide range of problems in Applied Mathematics, my main areas of interest are statistical physics, dynamical systems, mathematical ecology, collective behavior, and information theory.
+I am mainly interested in applied dynamical systems/nonlinear dynamics/complex systems.
+I love bringing all sorts of powerful mathematical tools to bear on problems across the sciences.
+ODEs, Bayesian Methods, Numerical Analysis, PDEs, TDA, control theory, stochastic processes, etc., I love using them all to tackle interesting problems.
+Lately I've been particularly motivated by collective behavior and its ties to nonlinear dynamics and statistical physics.

-Additionally, Physics, Math, and Computaion education is important to me.
-I spent most of my undergraduate career at Michigan State University working for MSU's [Physics Education Research Lab](https://perl.natsci.msu.edu/).
+I'm also highly motivated by Math, Physics, and Computing education, communication, and outreach.
+I spent nearly all of my undergraduate career in MSU's [Physics Education Research Lab](https://perl.natsci.msu.edu/).

-I use she/her/hers pronouns.
+My pronouns are she/her/hers.

 {% include image-gallery.html folder="/assets/images/index" %}